JuliaMusic/PortMidi.jl/docs/src/setup.md

 ### Linux and macOS

-One linux and macOS one can use the `Pm_CreateVirtualOutput(name::String, interface::String, deviceinfo::Ptr)` function, see [C docs](https://portmidi.github.io/portmidi_docs/group__grp__device.html#gad72a83e522ff11431c2ab1fc87508e9e) for the explaination.
+On linux and macOS one can use the `Pm_CreateVirtualOutput(name::String, interface::String, deviceinfo::Ptr)` function, see [C docs](https://portmidi.github.io/portmidi_docs/group__grp__device.html#gad72a83e522ff11431c2ab1fc87508e9e) for the explaination.
 The third input should always be `C_NULL`.
 The output is either the error message or the new id.

 > This part of the documentation is untested, please open an issue if the instructions no not work